Nusle: History

 It was connected to Prague in the era of president Masaryk in 1922.
 At present Nusle has over 1,700 addresses.

+Demographics

 Points of interest

 Points of interest in the town are the Nusle Town Hall from the year 1908, the Nusle brewery from 1694, and the parish church of St. Wenceslaus built in 1899.
 Czechoslovak president T.G.
 Masaryk visited the Nusle Town Hall three times during his time in office.
 The new Sokol Nusle Hall with the gymnasium was built near the Town Hall in 1925, and old Sokol Nusle Hall from 1888 has rebuilt on the Czechoslovak Church in this year (from 1971 "hussites").
 Also in Nusle is the Nusle Bridge, one of the largest in the Czech Republic, connecting the opposite sides of the valley.
 It is known for having many people commit suicide by jumping from it since 1973.